Superradiant phase transitions in one-dimensional correlated Fermi gases with cavity-induced umklapp scattering: Model

 by taking the coarse graining $\delta t_{c}^{-1}\int_{t-\delta t_{c}/2}^{t+\delta t_{c}/2} dt^{'}\hat{A}(t^{'})\approx \hat{A}(t^{'})$ and assuming $\delta t_{c}^{-1}\int_{t-\delta t_{c}/2}^{t+\delta t_{c}/2} dt^{'}\dot{\hat{a}}(t^{'})$ is ignorable in the dynamical equation~\cite{rojan2016localization}.
 By substituting Eq.~(\ref{eq:CA_coupling}) into Eq. (\ref{eq:Hamiltonian}), we derive

-where $\eta_{eff}\approx2\eta^{2}\Delta_{c}/(\Delta_{c}^2+\kappa^2)$, after neglecting the Stark shift term by assuming $|\Delta_{c}|\gg V_{0}$ for simplicity.
+where $\eta_{eff}\approx\eta^{2}\Delta_{c}/(\Delta_{c}^2+\kappa^2)$, after neglecting the Stark shift term by assuming $|\Delta_{c}|\gg V_{0}$ for simplicity.
 The second term is the cavity-assisted non-local interaction.
-We would like to note that, in finite-temperature systems, the integration of cavity fields will leave a time-dependent cavity-assisted interaction term~\cite{piazza2013bose}.
+We would like to note that, in finite-temperature systems, the integration of cavity fields will leave a time-dependent cavity-assisted interaction term~\cite{piazza2013bose}. {While atomic gases generally are trapped with Harmonic trapping potential in experiment, our analysis will be restricted to the ideal case without the trapping potential for simplicity.
+The focused critical physics is mainly associated with the long-scale degrees of freedom and thus should be insensitive with boundary conditions.}

+{The model we consider here is expected to experience a phase transition from the normal phase to superradiant phase when increasing the atom-cavity coupling strength, similar to other intra-cavity quantum gases~\cite{baumann2010dicke,klinder2015observation}.
+The cavity mode is empty in the normal phase, and is macroscopically occupied in the superradiant phase (i.e., proportional to atom number), respectively~\cite{ritsch2013cold,mivehvar2021cavity}.
+Here we are mainly interested in the critical behaviours of the superradiant phase transition under the umklapp condition, and thus focus on the low-energy dynamics captured by the bosonization technique, as elaborated below.}